coder/docs/guides/moving-to-oss.md

 ### Developer experience

+Some developer experience features are different, or still being worked on in Coder OSS.
+Refer to this table:

 |                                                      | Coder v1                                                              | Coder OSS                                                                                                    |
 | ---------------------------------------------------- | --------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------ |
 | **Auto-start workspace (schedule)**                  | ✅                                                                    | ✅                                                                                                           |